-The average cost of electricity in the United States is 15.64 cents per kWh, as of November 2022.
-However, electricity rates vary widely across the country, with some of the highest rates in Hawaii, Alaska, California, and Massachusetts.
+The average cost of electricity in the United States is 16.29 cents per kWh, as of September 2023.
+However, electricity rates vary widely across the country, with some of the highest rates in Hawaii, Alaska, California, Connecticut, and Massachusetts.
 Meanwhile, Utah, Louisiana, Idaho, and Washington have some of the lowest power rates.
-But many utility companies are raising their power rates in 2023 due partially to an increase in the cost of natural gas and coal and inflation.
+But many utility companies are planning to raise their electricity rates in 2024 due partially to inflation.

 Explaining The Different Types Of Electricity Rates

-Utility providers offer a variety of rate plans that vary widely by location.
+Utility providers offer a variety of electricity rate plans that vary widely by location.

-Also, some utility companies change the tiers or pricing depending on the season.
+Also, some utility companies, such as Pacific Gas & Electric (PG&E), change the tiers or pricing depending on the season.
 Tiered pricing is designed to encourage customers to conserve electricity.

 Some utility companies also offer time-of-use (TOU) rates, which means the electricity rate varies by the time of day and even the season.
 During times of peak energy demand, often in the late afternoon and early evening during the summer, rates are higher.
 In the middle of the night and during the winter, rates are usually the lowest.